 John McCarthy invented LISP in 1958, shortly after the development of FORTRAN.
-It was first implement by Steve Russell on an IBM 704 computer.
+It was first implemented by Steve Russell on an IBM 704 computer.

 It is particularly suitable for Artificial Intelligence programs, as it processes symbolic information effectively.

-Common Lisp originated, during the 1980s and 1990s, in an attempt to unify the work of several implementation groups, which were successors to Maclisp like ZetaLisp and NIL (New Implementation of Lisp) etc.
+Common Lisp originated, during the 1980s and 1990s, in an attempt to unify the work of several implementation groups that were successors to Maclisp, like ZetaLisp and NIL (New Implementation of Lisp) etc.

 It serves as a common language, which can be easily extended for specific implementation.